Olipear/Portfolio/src/pages/projects/project-1.md

       ### Poor product visualisation was at the heart of it.

-      The use of the line drawing here was most culprit when it came to customer confusion on the leather texture.
-The photography that was present was had poor visibility.
+      The use of the line drawing here was the most likely culprit when it came to customer confusion on the leather texture.
+The photography that was present had poor visibility.

+      The full-width images at the start of page also took up the entire screen on every device above mobile.

       There was no photography of the footstool at all, and it could only be added to a chair purchase as an add-on item.